Listen to Your Investors: Climate Is the Top ESG Factor, Finds US SIF

 In all, US SIF identified $8.4 trillion in sustainable investment assets, accounting for nearly 13% of all US assets under professional management.

+This number, however, is down significantly from previous US SIF studies due to meaningful methodology changes designed to weed out issues like inaccurately labeled funds.
 The organization also notes that “multiple money managers reported a modest to steep decline in ESG assets under management, which the US SIF Foundation believes is a reaction to the SEC's release of the fund disclosure proposal.”

-PwC projects asset managers globally will nearly double ESG assets under management from 2021 to 2026.
+That said, other indicators show that sustainable investing is growing, as is the number of companies responding to ESG concerns.
+For example, PwC projects asset managers globally will nearly double ESG assets under management from 2021 to 2026.
 And as Kahn points out, MSCI data shows a growing number of companies are setting net-zero targets (46% of companies within the MSCI ACWI IMI index, as of 8/31/22).